james-a-rob/dynamic-github-header/README.md

 See it in action on my [Github Profile](https://github.com/james-a-rob)

 ## Features
- - Make repo README and github prfiles more exciting.
+ - Add to README in one line of markdown.
- - Lots of differnt image templates to easily copy and extend
+ - Lots of ways to easily customize.
+ - Extent and add your own unique headers.
  - Writen with TypeScript

 ## Video walkthrough